justusthane/Justus-Module/README.md

 ### Set-PFXCertOrder
 When exporting a complete certificate chain to a .pfx file (PKCS12), Windows has an annoying habit of not saving them in the correct order (Root -> Intermediate -> Server).
 This cmdlet makes it easy to reorder an existing .pfx.

+### Get-DHCPScopeFromIPAddress
+Find the DHCP scope that given IP address is part of.

 ## Coming Soon
 ...?